AnEmortalKid/scryhub/docs/ADAPTERS.md

 At a minimum, your adapter must implement 2 messages:

-## scryhub.adapter.listStores
+## scryhub.library.listStores

-The `scryhub.adapter.listStores` request is used to tell ScryHub what store's your adapter can lookup information in.
+The `scryhub.library.listStores` request is used to tell ScryHub what store's your adapter can lookup information in.

 You should respond with metadata about at least 1 game store your adapter can handle: